 The most commonly performed abdominoplasty technique at our practice is known as a hybrid abdominoplasty.
-With this technique, Board Certified Plastic Surgeon Rian Maercks, MD is able to combine the benefits of the conventional and mini tummy tuck to achieve optimal results and give patients the best of both worlds – a low, short incision line with full muscle tightening.
+With this technique our Board Certified Plastic Surgeon is able to combine the benefits of the conventional and mini tummy tuck to achieve optimal results and give patients the best of both worlds – a low, short incision line with full muscle tightening.

-Instead of making an elliptical incision, Dr. Maercks makes a pentagon-shaped incision.
-This approach ensures the scar is low and enables him to do some lateral tightening while minimizing the width of the incision.
+Instead of making an elliptical incision, our hybrid abdominoplasty involves making a pentagon-shaped incision.
+This approach ensures the scar is low and enables us to achieve some lateral tightening while minimizing the width of the incision.
 The resulting “lingerie” scar is easily hidden underneath even the tiniest bikinis and undergarments, and will fade beautifully over time.

-By creating a “central tunnel,” in essence, via the pentagonal incision, Dr. Maercks can expose the musculature and tighten up the abdomen all the way up to the rib cage or the xiphoid process – the lower end of the sternum or breastbone.
-Dr. Maercks approaches this step in a manner that preserves as much vascularity as possible, which means patients heal faster, have better-looking scars, and have a much lower risk of complications.
-Additionally, his technique makes it possible for him to perform liposuction for some patients who will benefit from additional body sculpting.
+By creating a “central tunnel,” in essence, via the pentagonal incision, our surgeon can expose the musculature and tighten up the abdomen all the way up to the rib cage or the xiphoid process – the lower end of the sternum or breastbone.
+Our team approaches this step in a manner that preserves as much vascularity as possible, which means patients heal faster, have better-looking scars, and have a much lower risk of complications.
+Additionally, the technique makes it possible to perform liposuction for some patients who will benefit from additional body sculpting.

 Patients often ask, “What happens to my belly button?”
-While performing his hybrid abdominoplasty procedure, Dr. Maercks actually anchors the new belly button or umbilicus to the abdominal wall tightly.
+While performing his hybrid abdominoplasty procedure, your surgeon actually anchors the new belly button or umbilicus to the abdominal wall tightly.
 This approach creates some hooding on the top of the belly button and a flap below, so the scar is hidden.
-Once healed, the belly button is an innie instead of an outie, which most patients prefer.
+Once healed, the belly button is an "innie" instead of an "outie," which most patients prefer.

-While Dr. Maercks is able to achieve the “lingerie” scar for most patients who opt for his hybrid abdominoplasty, the extent of minimizing the scar is very dependent on the individual patient and their goals.
-If a patient wants to address excess skin or fat laterally, for example, Dr. Maercks can customize the procedure and extend the incision slightly to achieve even more smoothing and full abdominal tightening.
+While our surgeon is able to achieve the “lingerie” scar for most patients who opt for the hybrid abdominoplasty, the extent of minimizing the scar is very dependent on the individual patient and their goals.
+If a patient wants to address excess skin or fat laterally, for example, we can customize the procedure and extend the incision slightly to achieve even more smoothing and full abdominal tightening.
 Because the hybrid abdominoplasty is such a flexible approach and can be fully customized for patients, while helping them achieve the most aesthetically pleasing outcomes, this option is well suited for most tummy tuck candidates.

 For patients who have a great deal of horizontal excess skin that extends around the abdomen to the back, flanks, and buttocks, the fleur-de-lis may be the best approach.
 Neither a conventional nor a hybrid abdominoplasty addresses horizontal skin laxity.
 So, for patients who have extensive abdominal wall laxity in the horizontal dimension, other procedures would shrink down their core but leave them tremendous horizontal excess.
 The fleur-de-lis adds in the vertical component, allowing our surgeon to tighten the sides and back, creating an hourglass shape.
 The vertical incision line heals well, and patients find it worth the tradeoff to be able to achieve a significantly tightened, tailored waistline.
 This option is particularly appropriate for many patients who have experienced massive weight loss.